Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vice Chairman of the People's Committee of Soc Trang Province, Lam Hoang Nghiep, pointed out the difficulties and obstacles in implementing the project in the past time.
 Specifically, with river sand, it is necessary to carefully assess the impacts of sand mining to limit landslides and impacts on people's lives.

-Regarding sand exploitation, there is currently no official maritime boundary between Soc Trang and Tra Vinh provinces, so the assignment of sand mines in Sub-area B1.3 to contractors for construction is still facing difficulties.
-At the same time, there are recommendations to ministries and the Government on a number of contents to speed up the construction progress of the expressway project.
+Regarding sea sand mining, there is currently no official maritime boundary between Soc Trang and Tra Vinh provinces, making it difficult to allocate the sea sand mine in Sub-area B1.3 to the construction contractor.
+Simultaneously, recommendations have been made to ministries, agencies, and the Government on several issues to expedite the construction progress of the expressway project.

-From the above advantages and difficulties, leaders of ministries, branches and localities have exchanged, discussed and reported on difficulties and obstacles in implementing key projects in the area; reported on developing plans and submitted to the Government to assign specific targets to localities with sand resources and proposed plans to flexibly transfer sand resources between projects, to meet the construction progress of expressway projects in the coming time.
+Based on the aforementioned advantages and disadvantages, leaders of ministries, sectors, and localities exchanged views, discussed, and reported on the difficulties and obstacles in implementing key projects in their areas; they also reported on the development of plans and submitted them to the Government to assign specific targets to localities with sand resources and proposed a flexible plan for transferring sand resources between projects to meet the construction progress of expressways in the coming period.

 Speaking at the meeting, Deputy Prime Minister Tran Hong Ha acknowledged and commended the efforts and determination of ministries, branches and localities in surveying routes and balancing capital sources for key national projects.